 May 15 – August 14, 2021

-Presenting over thirty works organized in thematic groupings, the exhibition brings together a diverse selection of landscapes and portraiture as well as genre scenes depicting people at work and at play.
-Well-known California Impressionist paintings, such as Guy Rose’s The Green Parasol, are accompanied by less familiar pieces by women artists, including rarely exhibited paintings by Elsie Palmer Payne and Burr Singer.
-Together, the works demonstrate how California painters have rendered light to convey the rich and varied meanings found in everyday experience.
+Presenting over thirty works organized in thematic groupings, the exhibition brought together a diverse selection of landscapes and portraiture as well as genre scenes depicting people at work and at play.
+Well-known California Impressionist paintings, such as Guy Rose’s The Green Parasol, were accompanied by less familiar pieces by women artists, including rarely exhibited paintings by Elsie Palmer Payne and Burr Singer.
+Together, the works demonstrated how California painters have rendered light to convey the rich and varied meanings found in everyday experience.